philchalmers/SimDesign/README.md

 # SimDesign

-Code for organizing Monte Carlo simulations in R
+Structure for Organizing Monte Carlo Simulation Designs

 ## Installation

-SimDesign is not on CRAN, therefore you will have to use the `devtools` package to install it from Github.
+To install the Github version of the package with `devtools`, type the following (assuming you have already installed the `devtools` package from CRAN).

 ```r
 library('devtools')